adiserio/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-To compute the average number of steps taken per day, first the data is grouped by day, and then the mean value  for each day is calculated
+To compute the average number of steps taken per day, first the data is grouped by day, and then the mean value  for each day is calculated.

 ```r